-The Company has provided a total of \$39.3 million and \$36.0 million at December 31, 2010 and 2009, respectively, as an estimated future liability for unsettled workers' compensation claims liabilities.
+The Company has provided a total of \$51.2 million and \$39.3 million at December 31, 2011 and 2010, respectively, as an estimated future liability for unsettled workers' compensation claims liabilities.
 Included in the foregoing liabilities are insured claims that will be paid by the Company's former excess workers' compensation insurer and for which the Company has reported a receivable from the insurer for the insured claims liability.
-Insured claims totaled \$2.7 million at December 31, 2010 and 2009.
+Insured claims totaled \$1.9 million and \$2.7 million at December 31, 2011 and 2010, respectively.
 The estimated liability for unsettled workers' compensation claims represents management's best estimate based upon an actuarial valuation provided by a third party actuary.
 Included in the claims liabilities are case reserve estimates for reported losses, plus additional amounts based on projections for incurred but not reported claims and anticipated increases in case reserve estimates.
 These estimates also include amounts for unallocated loss adjustment expenses, including legal costs.
+Based upon the evaluation of our workers' compensation claims at December 31, 2011 by our independent actuary, we recorded an additional workers' compensation expense of \$8.5 million and a similar increase in the accrued workers' compensation claims liabilities in the fourth quarter of 2011 to reflect a change in the estimated costs to close workers' compensation claims, primarily related to claims incurred during 2005 to 2009.
 These estimates are continually reviewed and adjustments to liabilities are reflected in current operating results as they become known.